jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 git submodule add https://github.com/dillonzq/LoveIt.git themes/LoveIt

 # Set the theme on Hugo's configuration.
-# On versions prior to Hugo 0.109.0, the configuration file were `config.toml`,
+# On versions prior to Hugo 0.109.0, the configuration file
-# change the name accordingly.
+# was `config.toml`, change the name accordingly.
 echo "theme = 'LoveIt'" >> hugo.toml
 ```
 > `>` is the *redirection operator* on Bash.
 It is used to dump content to a file.
 A single operator (`>`) creates a new file or overwrites it.
 A double operator (`>>`) add content.